hinitbth-droid/smart-micro-farm/README.md

 ## 🎯 Goal
 To build a simple, low-cost smart farming solution for small farmers.

 ## 🐌 New Idea: Snail Farming Integration
 As an extension of the Smart Micro Farm, we propose adding a small area for snail farming.

 ### Why Snails?
 - High nutritional and economic value
 - Low cost and easy to maintain
-- Not widely developed in Algeria (opportunity
+- Not widely developed  (opportunity)

 - ## 💰 Direct-to-Consumer Sales Channel
 As part of the Smart Closed-Loop Micro Farm, we plan to launch a simple online and local shop selling:
 - Fresh natural vegetables (Bio-style)
 - Fresh eggs (chicken & quail)